jasonzhang2022/algorithm1/src/main/java/practice/note.md

     In this case we have infinite loop.
 We need to fall back to linear approach.
 + Partition reaches base case when end<=start, In this case, we need to check elements at start to make final decision where to split.

+# Review
++ Articulation point in graph/connectivity/readme.md

+# Graph
++ DFS: Maintain node property: color, parent, disc, min,
+  + DFS for undirect only has two colors.
+If it is black, it is definitely ancestors
++ BFS: use queue.
+Maintain auxillary information in a map structure
+  + Use for all shortest computation with priority queue
++ Bipartitle Matching: assign one set to another set
++ Use Edge or vertex only once:
++ Topological sorting
++ Euler tour